Brand Growth & SEO

 That depends on your overall marketing budget and goals.
 A general rule of thumb is to earmark 10-25% of your total digital ad budget for retargeting, but of course, that's up for optimisation based on performance.

-Can B2B companies use retargeting, too?
+Can B2B companies also utilise retargeting?

 How long do I run a retargeting campaign?